Exp Realty Announces Winners Of Hackathon At Expcon Miami

 About eXp World Holdings, Inc.

-eXp World Holdings, Inc. (Nasdaq: EXPI) is the holding company for eXp Realty®, FrameVR.io and SUCCESS® Enterprises.
+eXp World Holdings, Inc. (Nasdaq: EXPI) is the holding company for eXp Realty®, FrameVR and SUCCESS® Enterprises.

 For more information, visit .